shubhmaheshwari3807-cmyk/Python_Projects/README.md

 -  **Simple Login System:** Checks username and password against stored credentials using nested conditionals.
 -  **Email Validator:** Checks if an email contains "@" exactly once and ends with ".com".
 -  **Mad Libs Generator:** Generates a fun story by combining user inputs using string concatenation.
+-  **Shopping List Manager:** Collects 5 items from user, stores them in a list and displays the total count.